 Total Cycle Time/TAKT Time = 1

-This calculation demonstrates that you now need 1 workstation to complete this order of 24 forms in a day of 480 possible minutes working to a TAKT of 20 minutes.
+This calculation demonstrates that you now need one workstation to complete this order of 24 forms in a day of 480 possible minutes, working to a TAKT of 20 minutes.
 This is often known as Crew Size.

 Understanding Cycle Time, Lead Time, and TAKT Time is the first step for Project Managers and Lean practitioners to move one step closer to improve the efficiencies of their operations.
 Simplilearn offers complete training options for Project Management, Quality Management, and more.
-All our courses are taught by experienced, certified professionals, and they’re designed to help you pass your exams on the first try!
+Experienced, certified professionals teach all our courses, and they’re designed to help you pass your exams on the first try!.